Scams: how you can avoid them

-We want you to be aware of what phishing is and how to stop fraudsters from getting your personal details.
+We want you to be aware of tactics fraudsters use and how to stop them from getting your personal details.

-Phishing scams can happen at any time but students are often targeted around payment dates at the start of term.
+Phishing and vishing scams can happen at any time and students can be targeted around payment dates at the start of term.
 Here are some of our top tips to spot them:

 Phishing emails are often sent in bulk and are unlikely to contain both your first and last name, they commonly start: ‘Dear Student’.